Morzaram/phoenix-twitter-example-1.6/README.md

 # Chirp

-Taken from [Chris Mccords Twitter Video](https://www.youtube.com/watch?v=MZvmYaFkNJI), this shows the updated version along with a delete function
+Taken from [Chris McCord's Twitter Video](https://www.youtube.com/watch?v=MZvmYaFkNJI), this shows the updated version along with a delete function

 Tip: If you want VS code in browser to view these files change github.com to github1s.com